You may wish to see an introductory page with a map first.

 Under the buildings there are great vaults, or cisterns, cut out of the rock to preserve the rain water, and out of these that black stone was hewn, with which the greatest part of the castle is built.
 Pococke

 This impressive castle is entirely built with black basalt stone; some nice decorative effects were obtained by using limestone; this practice was common throughout the region although in general limestone prevailed over basalt (as at Aleppo and Hama, but not at Diyarbakir which is as black as Marqab).

-The number of knights residing at Marqab was rather limited; they lived in the upper part of the castle, which resembled a French one, with a courtyard surrounded by a large chapel, a hall for meetings, barracks and offices; this somewhat palatial set up is justified by the fact that for a certain period the Grand Master of the Order resided at Marqab.
+The number of knights residing at Marqab was rather limited; they lived in the upper part of the castle, which resembled a French one, with a courtyard surrounded by a church, a hall for meetings, barracks and offices; this somewhat palatial set up is justified by the fact that for a period the Grand Master of the Order resided at Marqab.

-The Hospitallers did not forget they were a religious order and they built a large chapel, which retains in part an elegant decoration; it is in the process (2010) of being restored; occasionally restorations do more harm than good as they spoil the original structures of their evocativeness.
+The Hospitallers did not forget they were a religious order and they built a church which retains in part an elegant decoration.

 Eastern walls and donjon

 At the east and west end there are two very large round towers,

 each of which encompasses a small court.
 They have a tradition, that

 this castle was a work of the Franks, and it was certainly held by the

 knights of Jerusalem.
 The governor said to us, "This fabric was raised by your fathers, and we took it by the sword".
 Pococke